 Would you like to know where, in this day and age, a dentist is still called “Doctor” and is held in the highest esteem by his/her neighbors?
-Would you like to know where a dentist’s standard of living could be considerably increased without having to devote most, if not all, of his/her waking hours in the office?
+Would you like to know where a dentist’s standard of living could be considerably increased without having to devote most if not all, of his/her waking hours in the office?
 Would you like to know where you can afford to buy a big house your first year in practice instead of living in a cramped apartment for years?
-Or how about buying a BMW while still being able to afford to take three or four weeks vacation to some nice resorts?
+Or how about the purchase of a BMW while still being able to afford to take three or four weeks vacation to some beautiful resorts?

 Does this lifestyle sound good to you?
-Well, you’re not going to find it living and working in the big cities or their suburban areas.
+Well, you’re not going to find it living and working in large cities or their suburban areas.
 You can, however, enjoy this lifestyle by acquiring a practice in one of many small, rural communities located in your state.

-As a matter of fact, professional people from the rural areas come into the big city, stay at nice hotels and probably enjoy more of the city on a long weekend than their big city counterparts do all year long.
-A trip to the city becomes an adventure for rural professionals instead of a nightmarish trek along the crowded highways that is faced by their big city colleagues, both prior to and following an evening performance.
+As a matter of fact, professional people from the rural areas come into the big city, stay at nice hotels and probably enjoy more of the town on a long weekend than their big city counterparts do all year long.
+A trip to the city becomes an adventure for rural professionals instead of a nightmarish trek along the crowded highways that is faced by their big city colleagues, both before and following an evening performance.

 Do you like the idea of wearing L.L.
 Bean and cowboy boots as office attire?
 Do you like the idea of trading a root canal for lift tickets at a nearby ski resort?
 Do you like the idea that going fishing means closing the office and strolling to a nearby lake for the rest of the day?
 Would you like to exchange hunting and fishing stories with most of your patients?